2015–2016 University of Missouri protests: Turning away reporters at campus meeting

 On February 10, 2016, Concerned Student 1950 held a meeting on campus.
 The meeting had been advertised as a "town hall" for "black students and students of color."
 The group asked all reporters to leave before the meeting began.
 Several white reporters then left the room.
 However, one reporter, Kayla Schierbecker, the same videographer from the November Melissa Click incident, refused, and justified her refusal to leave by saying the unreserved room was a "limited public forum" that was open to students and that she was a reporter on assignment and it was her "personal preference" to stay.
 Despite the meeting taking place on campus property, the group continued to ask her to leave, and eventually threatened to call campus police.
 Instead, the group disbanded soon after the start of the meeting, intending to relocate the meeting at a more private area of campus.

 Student enrollment and alumni reaction

-In April 2016 Jillian Melchior wrote in the online publication Heat Street, based on internal emails reviewed by its staff and National Review, that the university had suffered significant damage to its reputation and image over its handling of the protests.
-This reaction was reflected in a barrage of highly critical correspondence from alumni, donors and the families of current and prospective students attacking what was perceived as the administration's unwarranted deference to campus extremists.
-According to the report there has been a sharp decline in donations, particularly to the Athletic Department, where donations were down by 72%.
-Enrollment in the freshmen class also dropped by around 25% and Melchior asserted that some current students were considering transferring to other schools.
-Altogether, some 2,273 fewer students enrolled at the Columbia campus for the fall 2016 semester, and the protests have been blamed at least in part for this decline.

-Continued declines in enrollment and funding has caused continuing budget cuts and jobs being eliminated.
-Pelema Morrice, vice provost for enrollment, told the Columbia Daily Tribune on May 15, 2017, that the university has studied the causes of declining enrollment.
-"It is clear from what we learned thus far that the vast majority of our undergraduate enrollment concerns are closely tied to our public perception issues throughout the state and throughout the country."

 According to The New York Times, freshman enrollment for the fall 2017 semester was down by 35% compared with two years prior.
 Seven dormitories have been temporarily closed and some 400 positions have been cut.
 "Students of all races have shunned Missouri, but the drop in freshman enrollment last fall was strikingly higher among blacks, at 42 percent, than among whites, at 21 percent."